TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/ITxTrackingStore.md

 () => `Promise`\<`A` \| `undefined`\>

 The async function to execute (e.g., a smart contract write call).
+Must return a unique key or undefined.

 ###### defaultTracker?

 `TR`

+The default tracker to use if it cannot be determined automatically.

 ###### params

 [`InitialTransactionParams`](InitialTransactionParams.md)

-The metadata for the transaction to be created, of type `InitialTransactionParams`.
+The metadata for the transaction.

 #### Returns